gvwilson/sensibleadventures/arecibo/arecibo.md

 She sets her knife aside,
 grabs the gweela's feet with one hand, and pulls hard with the other.
-The bird's skin comes off
-with a sound that makes the old woman's stomach turn.
+The bird's skin comes off with a sound like a wet slap.

-She sighs to herself.
+The old woman suppresses a sigh.
-The half-dozen people doing chores within earshot have paused to listen to Alinta.
+Everyone doing chores within earshot has paused to listen to Alinta.
-They will follow her when the old woman dies, and in her heart, she knows that will be the end of the stones.
+They will follow her when the old woman dies;
+in her heart,
+she knows that will be the end of the stones.

-She jerks her chin at the dripping carcass in Alinta's hands.
+She jerks her chin at the carcass in Alinta's hand.
 "Enough there for company?"

 Alinta scowls.